 - 10% off Glendon-York alumni and community members

 Glendon Continuing Education reserves the right to change or cancel our program and course offerings in the case of mitigating circumstances.
 In the event we are no longer able to offer the program or course or you are no longer able to participate as a result of changes in the offerings, a full refund will be issued.

 Learning at Glendon Continuing Education

 Participants will have access to our online placement test.
 Expert-authored and based on the CEFR, this test will evaluate your grammar, listening, reading, writing, and speaking skills.

 Placement tests are arranged upon registration.

-There is no testing required for English Level A0.
+There is no testing required for French Level A0.

 Participants will have access to York University’s professor-authored and quality-assured teaching, learning and curricular framework and resources aligned to the CEFR (and customized to each learner/learner level).